spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-install-spryker-in-aws-environment.md

   - /v1/docs/en/ht-install-spryker-in-aws-environment
 ---

-## Introduction

 This how-to is aimed to provide you with additional information about native configuration of AWS services and Spryker installation using AWS cloud as a base of infrastructure.

 Following the instructions, you will get Spryker running on AWS.
 The first part is devoted to step-by-step configuration of AWS native services like RDS, Elasticsearch Service, ElastiCache to prepare a suitable infrastructure for running Spryker.
 The second part is the installation of Spryker itself.

 ## AWS native services configuration

-The first thing you need to do to install Spryker or AWS is to configure the following AWS native services:
+The first thing you need to do to install Spryker in AWS is to configure the following AWS native services:

 * Security Group
 * RDS (Managed relational database service)